ghiberti85/ignite-coffee-delivery/README.md

 ## 💻 About

 The App was created to solve the challenge of Rocketseat's Ignite course (updated trail).
-This application, despite being simple, is an excellent example to practice the development of Shopping Cart management, which contains the following functionalites:
+This application, despite being simple, is an excellent example to practice the development of Shopping Cart manager.

 <p align="center">
   <img src="src/assets/screenshots/home-capture.gif">